-It is not an easy task for many people including server administrators to re-size or extend system partition.
+It is not an easy task to many server administrators to re-size or extend system partition.
 Nobody would like to see system failure or data loss after doing this.
-Actually, it is EASY if you use right utility and follow the correct steps.
-Today I want to share how to increase system partition size in Windows Server 2012 R2 without reinstalling Windows or losing data.
-Remember, data is most important to a server, so back up before any operations.
-Select a reliable software to extend system drive, a bad designed program may cause system boot failure or data loss!
+Actually, it is easy and safe if you use right utility and follow the correct steps.
+Today I’ll show you how to extend system partition in Windows Server 2012 (and R2) without reinstalling Windows/programs or losing data.
+Remember, data is most important, so make a backup before any operation to a server.
+Select a reliable partition tool is also important to minimise the risk of server damage.

 Low Disk Space in system partition

 It is the most common issue in Windows platform and the reason why increasing system partition size.
 Different with previous version Server 2008, in Windows Server 2012, you won’t see “Low Disk Space” warning by default.
 Instead, when system C drive is running out of free space, it becomes red when opening My Computer or Explorer.
 In this situation, extend system partition as fast as possible, nobody would like to see system stuck or crash.
 (You may enable low disk space alert in Server 2012 when system partition is running low)

 To extend system partition in Windows 2012 server, there are two kinds of tools: Windows built-in Disk Management and 3rd party partition software.
 Many people think that Windows native tool has best compatibility, but it’s not true.
 I’ve encountered the issue several times that Disk Management destroyed my partitions and data.
 Although there’s Extend Volume function in Disk Management, it only works under specified condition.